MORE AT curbed

 the Italian Alps, takes the modern look outside, with a facade of

 sliver-gray painted panels and a natural lacquered wood interior.
-The
+The tiny home was designed by Enrico Scaramellini,

 who described the minimalist pad as "a wardrobe in the landscape," a